 One way to introduce kids to number bonds is by using the Concrete to Pictorial to Abstract approach.

 At the concrete stage, students use manipulatives and objects such as counters or real-life objects to learn.
-At the pictorial stage, kids can progress to writing number bonds on whiteboards or paper.
-As learning progresses to the abstract stage, a student can start representing number bonds a mathematical notation (4+ 5 = 9).
+At the pictorial stage, kids can progress to writing it on whiteboards or paper.
+As learning progresses to the abstract stage, a student can start representing it a mathematical notation (4+ 5 = 9).

 Below are some activities that can be used to teach your child number bonds.